GaltsGhost/it-inv/README.md

 This workflow builds the final, optimized application and runs it inside a Docker container.

-You can pull image with docker pull uthturn/it-inv
+You can pull from Docker Hub with docker pull uthturn/it-inv

 1.  **Build the Production Files:**
     This command uses Parcel to compile and optimize all frontend assets into the `dist` folder.